chanind/chanind.github.io/about.md

 You can find me on [Github](https://github.com/chanind), [LinkedIn](https://www.linkedin.com/in/davidchanin), or by email at [chanindav@gmail.com](mailto:chanindav@gmail.com).

 ### Work with me!
-I'm interested in doing a PhD in NLP in 2022, and would love to work with researchers doing NLP work in the meantime.
+I'm interested in doing a PhD in ML/AI in 2022, and would love to work with researchers doing work in the meantime.
 Please reach out at [chanindav@gmail.com](mailto:chanindav@gmail.com) if you have a project I can be a part of.